IBM/CRAIG/unit-tests/data-files/slz.md

 Resource Name      | Description
 -------------------|---------------------------------------------------------------------------------------------------------------
-management-gateway | A VPN gateway service deployed in the management resource group on the VPN subnet tier of the management VPC.
+management-gateway | A VPN gateway service deployed in the management resource group on the VPN subnet tier of the management VPC. client-to-site-gw  | A VPN gateway service deployed in the VPC

 ### Related Links